 I asked for a raise for the first time a few years ago.
 At the time, asking for what I thought I deserved and having a frank discussion about money was outside of my comfort zone — but I did it anyway.
-I researched the typical salary for my position, consulted mentors and confidants (and Google), listed my accomplishments, practiced my points countless times and stepped out to do a power pose before the scheduled meeting.
+I researched the typical salary for my position, consulted mentors and confidants (and Google), listed my accomplishments, practiced my points countless times, and stepped out to do a power pose before the scheduled meeting.
 In an ideal world, your boss would notice your accomplishments and give you a raise.
 In the real world, that is rarely the case.
 If you want a raise or promotion you have to ask for one.
-How do you ask for a raise and get it?
-I asked managers to share best practices for asking for a raise.
+How do you negotiate a raise?
+I asked managers to share best practices.

 Have an honest and open conversation with your manager.
 “If you’ve been in your current role for at least six months, then in a non-pushy or self-serving way, have a conversation with your supervisor to let them know that, while your first priority is to excel in your current role, your long-term goal is to advance and that you want to make sure you’re doing everything that you can to set yourself up for success,” says Danielle Harlan, Ph.D., the founder and CEO of The Center for Advancing Leadership and Human Potential.
 Don’t stop there.
 “Ask for their recommendations on how you can improve in your current role and what you can do to position yourself well for the next role.”
 Then implement the feedback so you’re on track when it’s time to make your ask.